dam-runner/Data-Science-Projects/FoodHub Order Analysis/README.md

 # FoodHub Data Analysis

 ## Overview
 This project, my first through the Data Science and Machine Learning course with MIT, focuses on the fundamentals of data science.
 The primary objective is to analyze FoodHub, an online food delivery service, to enhance customer experience and improve business operations.
 The project emphasizes data cleaning and pre-processing, exploratory data analysis (EDA), univariate and multivariate analysis techniques, and data visualization.
+The dataset is proprietary to Great Learning, so is not included here.

 ## Data Description
 The dataset contains information related to food orders placed through the FoodHub app.
 Key attributes include order ID, customer ID, restaurant name, cuisine type, order cost, day of the week, rating, food preparation time, and delivery time.